-- The MMU recommends that measurement and verification methods for demand resources be modified to reflect compliance more accurately.
+- The MMU recommends limited, extended summer and annual demand response event compliance be calculated on a five minute basis for all capacity performance resources and that the penalty structure reflect five minute compliance.
 (Priority: Medium.
-First reported 2009.
-Status: Not adopted.) - The MMU recommends that compliance rules be revised to include submittal of all necessary hourly load data, and that negative values be included when calculating event compliance across hours and registrations.
-(Priority: Medium.
-First reported 2012.
-Status: Not adopted.) - The MMU recommends that PJM adopt the ISO-NE five-minute metering requirements in order to ensure that operators have the necessary information for reliability and that market payments to demand resources be calculated based on interval meter data at the site of the demand reductions.
-(Priority: Medium.
 First reported 2013.
-Status: Not adopted.) - The MMU recommends limited, extended summer and annual demand response event compliance be calculated on an hourly basis for noncapacity performance resources and on a five minute basis for all capacity performance resources and that the penalty structure reflect five minute compliance.
-(Priority: Medium.
-First reported 2013.
 Status: Partially adopted.) - The MMU recommends that load management testing be initiated by PJM with limited warning to CSPs in order to more accurately represent the conditions of an emergency event.
 (Priority: Low.
 First reported 2012.
 Status: Not adopted.) - The MMU recommends that shutdown cost be defined as the cost to curtail load for a given period that does not vary with the measured reduction or, for behind the meter generators, be the start cost defined in Manual 15 for generators.
 (Priority: Low.
 First reported 2012.
-Status: Not adopted.)

-- The MMU recommends that the Net Benefits Test be eliminated and that demand response resources be paid LMP less any generation component of the applicable retail rate.
+Status: Not adopted.) - The MMU recommends that the Net Benefits Test be eliminated and that demand response resources be paid LMP less any generation component of the applicable retail rate.
 (Priority: Low.
 First reported 2015.
 Status: Not adopted.) - The MMU recommends that the tariff rules for demand response clarify that a resource and its CSP, if any, must notify PJM of material changes affecting the capability of the resource to perform as registered and must terminate or modify registrations that are no longer capable of responding to PJM dispatch directives at defined levels because load has been reduced or eliminated, as in the case of bankrupt and/or out of service facilities.
 (Priority: Medium.
 First reported 2015.
 Status: Not adopted.) - The MMU recommends that there be only one demand response product in the capacity market, with an obligation to respond when called for any hour of the delivery year.
 (Priority: High.
 First reported 2011.
-Status: Partially adopted.) - The MMU recommends that the lead times for demand resources be shortened to 30 minutes with an hour minimum dispatch for all resources.
+Status: Partially adopted.)

+- The MMU recommends that the lead times for demand resources be shortened to 30 minutes with an hour minimum dispatch for all resources.
 (Priority: Medium.
 First reported 2013.
 Status: Partially adopted.) - The MMU recommends setting the baseline for measuring capacity compliance under winter compliance at the customers' PLC, similar to GLD, to avoid double counting.
 (Priority: High.
 First reported 2010.
 Status: Partially adopted.) - The MMU recommends the Relative Root Mean Squared Test be required for all demand resources with a CBL.
 (Priority: Low.
 First reported 2017.
 Status: Partially adopted.) - The MMU recommends that PRD be required to respond during a PAI to be consistent with all CP resources.
 (Priority: High.
 First reported 2017.
-Status: Not adopted.) - The MMU recommends that the limits imposed on the pre-emergency and emergency demand response share of the Synchronized Reserve Market be eliminated.
+Status: Not adopted.) - The MMU recommends that the limits imposed on the pre-emergency and emergency demand response share of the synchronized reserve market be eliminated.
 (Priority: Medium.
 First reported 2018.
+Status: Not adopted.) - The MMU recommends that 30 minute preemergency and emergency demand response be considered to be 30 minute reserves.
+(Priority: Medium.
+First reported 2018.
+Status: Not adopted.) - The MMU recommends that energy efficiency MW not be included in the PJM Capacity Market and that PJM should ensure that the impact of EE measures on the load forecast is incorporated immediately rather than with the existing lag.
+(Priority: Medium.
+First reported 2018.
+Status: Not adopted.) - The MMU recommends that demand reductions based entirely on behind the meter generation be capped at the lower of economic maximum or actual generation output.
+(Priority: High.
+First reported 2019.
+Status: Not adopted.) - The MMU recommends that all demand resources register as Pre-Emergency Load Response and that the Emergency Load Response Program be eliminated.
+(Priority: High.
+First reported Q1 2020.
 Status: Not adopted.)